Charles Tompson

-A poem, Australia.
-A Translation of the Latin Prize Poem of S. Smith, a Student of Hyde Abbey School, Winchester, appeared in the Sydney Gazette on 17 December 1829, and was published shortly after as a two paged pamphlet, now rare.
+He wrote another poem titled Australia.
+A Translation of the Latin Prize Poem of S. Smith, a Student of Hyde Abbey School, Winchester.
+It was published in the Sydney Gazette on 17 December 1829, and then in pamphlet form.

-Tompson married Hannah Morris at St Matthew's, Windsor, on 12 April 1830; by 1831 he was living in Kent Street, Sydney, and had become a clerk in the colonial secretary's office.
-Tompson remained there until 1836 when he returned to his Doon Moor Cottage, Penrith, where he was a clerk of petty sessions.
+Tompson married Hannah Morris on 12 April 1830 at St Matthew's Church, Windsor.
+He worked as a clerk and lived in Kent Street, Sydney.
+He moved to Penrith in 1836, where he was a clerk of petty sessions.
 Later he was a clerk at Camden.

-Tompson was then appointed as a third clerk in the Legislative Council of New South Wales, rose to be clerk of parliaments in the legislative council, and, in 1860, clerk of the legislative assembly, where he was much liked by members as a courteous and obliging officer.
-He retired on a pension on 31 January 1869 and died in Sydney on 5 January 1883.
+He then became a clerk for the Legislative Council of New South Wales and the legislative assembly.
+He retired on 31 January 1869 and died in Sydney on 5 January 1883.